Where does the name "Ulysses" come from?

 Social events also occur on a regular basis with special events arranged occasionally.

-Branch night is the main event held on the first Monday of every month except January at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
+Branch night is the main event held on the first Wednesday of every month except January at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
 There are good meals for a very reasonable cost, lots of good conversation, and raffles with an assortment of prizes.
 At roughly 7:30pm there are general Club announcements and entertainment from our President and Sheriff.
 Bringing the bike is optional, checking out the bikes in the car park is common (almost compulsory).

 Smaller monthly social events such as Coffee, Cakes & Conversation and Dinner Evenings are arranged at various locations.